-At this time, no one knows how to prevent cataracts.
-You can protect your eyes by wearing sunglasses that protect from UV rays and by seeking a diet rich in antioxidants.
-While these activities will not prevent cataracts, they can slow their growth.
+While no one presently knows how to prevent cataracts, you can slow their growth by wearing sunglasses that protect from UV rays and eat foods rich in antioxidants.

-In the early stages of a cataract, where vision is minimally affected, your doctor of optometry can sometimes prescribe new lenses for your glasses to give you the sharpest vision possible.
+In the early stages of a cataract, where vision is minimally affected, your optometrist can sometimes prescribe new lenses for your glasses to give you the sharpest vision possible.
 When the cataracts start to interfere with your daily activities and glasses cannot improve this vision, your optometrist will refer you to an ophthalmologist (eye surgeon) who may recommend the surgical removal of the cataracts.

 Cataract surgery is a very safe and effective procedure to remove the cloudy crystalline lens from the eye and replace it with a clear implant.
-However, there are risks and limitations that need to be discussed with a Doctor of Optometry or ophthalmologist prior to undergoing the procedure.
-With improved technology, options now exist when it comes to selecting the proper lens implant for your eyes.
+However, there are risks and limitations that should be discussed with an optometrist or ophthalmologist prior to undergoing the procedure.

-During cataract surgery, the old cloudy lens is removed and an intraocular lens implants, inserted in your eye at the time of surgery, serve as a new lens.
+During cataract surgery, the old cloudy lens is removed and an intraocular lens implant is inserted in your eye that serves as a new lens.
 Sometimes the lens implant can give you good enough distance vision that you may not need glasses.
-Your near vision will still be blurred however, so you will likely still require glasses to read.
+However, your near vision will still be blurred, so you will likely still require glasses to read.
 Your optometrist will prescribe new lenses for your glasses about four weeks after surgery to maximize your distance and near vision.

 Other vision challenges that might be addressed during cataract surgery

-If you have worn glasses or contacts all of your life you may a astigmatism.
-It is one of the most common forms of vision problems.
-About 1/3 of all contact lens or glasses wearers have an astigmatism.
+If you have worn glasses or contacts all of your life you may have an astigmatism.
+It is one of the most common vision issues.
+About one-third of all contact lens or glasses wearers have an astigmatism.

 What causes an Astigmatism?